CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/NiatelemetryNiaInventory.md

 `func (o *NiatelemetryNiaInventory) UnsetNxosInterfaceBrief()`

 UnsetNxosInterfaceBrief ensures that no value is present for NxosInterfaceBrief, not even an explicit nil
+### GetNxosModuleDetails

+`func (o *NiatelemetryNiaInventory) GetNxosModuleDetails() []NiatelemetryNxosModuleInfo`

+GetNxosModuleDetails returns the NxosModuleDetails field if non-nil, zero value otherwise.

+### GetNxosModuleDetailsOk

+`func (o *NiatelemetryNiaInventory) GetNxosModuleDetailsOk() (*[]NiatelemetryNxosModuleInfo, bool)`

+GetNxosModuleDetailsOk returns a tuple with the NxosModuleDetails field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNxosModuleDetails

+`func (o *NiatelemetryNiaInventory) SetNxosModuleDetails(v []NiatelemetryNxosModuleInfo)`

+SetNxosModuleDetails sets NxosModuleDetails field to given value.

+### HasNxosModuleDetails

+`func (o *NiatelemetryNiaInventory) HasNxosModuleDetails() bool`

+HasNxosModuleDetails returns a boolean if a field has been set.

+### SetNxosModuleDetailsNil

+`func (o *NiatelemetryNiaInventory) SetNxosModuleDetailsNil(b bool)`

+ SetNxosModuleDetailsNil sets the value for NxosModuleDetails to be an explicit nil

+### UnsetNxosModuleDetails
+`func (o *NiatelemetryNiaInventory) UnsetNxosModuleDetails()`

+UnsetNxosModuleDetails ensures that no value is present for NxosModuleDetails, not even an explicit nil
 ### GetNxosNveInterfaceStatus

 `func (o *NiatelemetryNiaInventory) GetNxosNveInterfaceStatus() string`